RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Hall-of-Fame.md

  - _Description_: Speed up user interface by making a specifc language strings file
  - _Author/s_: [KeyofBlueS]
  - _Link_: [UI-Boost](https://github.com/KeyofBlueS/airgeddon-plugins/blob/master/ui_boost.sh)
  - _Staff comments_: Useful if you have an old computer which is having performance issues printing menus or if you are running airgeddon on an ARM device like Raspberry Pi.
-This plugin makes airgeddon really fast to print the screens
+This plugin makes airgeddon really faster printing the screens
 ____

 [v1s1t0r]: https://github.com/v1s1t0r1sh3r3